Everything you need to know...

 Our staff are qualified and experienced social workers.
-We also invite practitioners, service users and other professionals to discuss topical issues that are relevant to the profession of social work.
-You will have a personal tutor throughout your time on the course.
+We also invite practitioners, service users and other professionals to discuss issues that are relevant to the profession of social work.
+You will be allocated a personal tutor to assist with your learning and academic progress.

 You learn through

 - work placements

 - role play

 There are opportunities to study and work abroad with the possibility of funding.

 Course leaders and tutors